carolwanjohi/anita-s-kitchen/README.md

 This is the second independent project don while in Moringa School to create a landing page for Anita's Kitchen.
 # Anita's Kitchen

-## This is the second independent project for creating a landing page for Anita's Kitchen, 14/08/2017
+## This is the second independent project for creating a landing page for Anita's Kitchen.
+14/08/2017

 ## By **[Carol Wanjohi](https://github.com/carolwanjohi)**